JQL/yii2-bootstrap4/README.md

 ```

 8. In _assets/AppAsset.php_ make the following changes:

+a).
 In the $css add the CDN for Bootstrap Icons:
 ```
     public $css = [
         'css/site.css',